Skip to content

 flowchart TD

-B --> C[thinking + tool_calls]
+B --> C["thinking + tool_calls[]"]

-H --> I{max_iterations?}
+H --> I{"iter < max_iterations"}

-I -->|No| A
+I -->|"yes"| A

-I -->|Yes| E
+I -->|"no"| E

-FunctionCallingAgent: The Primary Agent
+FunctionCallingAgent: Constructing an Agent

 import synalinks